Aliases for HDAC5 Gene

 GeneCards Summary for HDAC5 Gene

 HDAC5 (Histone Deacetylase 5) is a Protein Coding gene.
 Diseases associated with HDAC5 include Anhidrosis, Isolated, With Normal Sweat Glands and Polycystic Kidney Disease 3 With Or Without Polycystic Liver Disease.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+Among its related pathways are Macrophage Differentiation and Growth Inhibition by METS and Signaling by NOTCH1.
 GO annotations related to this gene include transcription factor binding and transcription corepressor activity.
 An important paralog of this gene is HDAC10.